-100 days — The rind is tough, medium green with darker stripes, cylindrical in shape with blunt ends.
-Can reach twelve inches by twenty five inches and up to fifty pounds.
-'Congo' does extremely well in Southeastern U.S. and has a medium red colored flesh with very high sugar content and white seeds.
+100 days — The rinds are tough, medium green with darker stripes, cylindrical in shape with blunt ends, can reach twelve inches by twenty-five inches, and weigh up to fifty pounds each.
+'Congo' does extremely well in Southeastern U.S. and has a medium-red colored flesh with very high sugar content and white seeds.

-in 1949.
-The name Congo was given this variety to symbolize the continent from which watermelons originated.
+.
+The name "Congo" was given this variety to symbolize the continent from which watermelons originated.

 " winner in 1950.

 Each packet contains two grams, which is approximately 25 seeds.